tfeb/tfeb-lisp-hax/README.md

 - `form` is the form to be rewritten;
 - `rewrites`, if given, is a table of rewrites returned from a previous call to `metatronize`;
 - `sharing`, if given, is a table with information on structure sharing from a previous call to `metatronize` which it will use to possibly share structure with the `form` argument to that previous call;
 - `rewriter`, if given, is a function of one argument, a symbol, which should return either its argument and any value or a gensymized version of it and an indication of whether it should be stored in the rewrite table.

-If the last argument is given then it is used instead of the builtin metatronizer, so you can define your own notion of what symbols should be gensymized.
+The default value is `*default-metatronize-rewriter*`.

 `metatronize` returns four values: